-Gitega Diocese, east of Burundi’s capital, Bujumbura, was created in 1985 and since then has been led by Bishop John Nduwayo.
+Gitega Diocese, east of Burundi’s capital, Bujumbura, was created in 1985.
 CMSI’s relationship with the diocese goes back many years – a partnership was formalised in 2003.
+The diocese is led by Bishop Aimé Joseph Kimararungu, who succeeded Gitega's first bishop, Rt Rev John Nduwayo, in 2018.

 As is true across the whole of Burundi, Gitega Diocese faces many of the challenges that are familiar in a post-conflict context – reconciliation, education and leadership.
 Consequently, these have been the priority areas for CMSI’s partnership with Gitega Diocese – and with Matana Diocese – in recent years.